awslabs/soci-snapshotter/README.md

 ## Project Origin

-There a few different lazy loading projects in the containerd snapshotter community.
+There are a few different lazy loading projects in the containerd snapshotter community.
 This project began as a fork of the popular [Stargz-snapshotter project](https://github.com/containerd/stargz-snapshotter) from commit 743e5e70a7fdec9cd4ab218e1d4782fbbd253803 with the intention of an upstream patch.
 During development the changes were fundamental enough that the decision was made to create soci-snapshotter as a standalone